snabbco/snabb/src/lib/README.poptrie.md

 contain the leaves and nodes arrays respectively.
 These arrays can be used to construct a `Poptrie` object.

+— Method **Poptrie:lookup32** *key*

 — Method **Poptrie:lookup64** *key*

+— Method **Poptrie:lookup128** *key*

-Looks up *key* in the `Poptrie` object and returns the associated value or zero. *Key* must be an unsigned, little-endian integer of up to 64 bits.
+Looks up *key* in the `Poptrie` object and returns the associated value or zero. *Key* must be a `uint8_t *` pointing to at least 4/8/16 bytes respectively.

 Unless the `Poptrie` object was initialized with leaves and nodes arrays, the user must call `Poptrie:build` before calling `Poptrie:lookup64`.

+It is an error to call these lookup routines on poptries that contain prefixes longer than supported by the individual lookup routine.
+I.e., you can only call `lookup64` on poptries with prefixes of less than or equal to 64 bits.